-Adult Immunization: The clinic offers adults (>18 years of age) immunizations and TB skin testing.
-Following vaccines are offered:
+The clinic offers adults (>18 years of age) immunizations and TB Screening.
+The following vaccines are offered:

-We do not provide rountine immunizations for children < 18 years of age.
+We do not provide routine immunizations for children <18 years of age.

 Before you visit the clinic for travel: If you are planning a trip, you need to protect yourself against diseases that are more common in the country or city you are visiting.
 Our travel clinic offers the latest health information and vaccinations needed for travel outside the United States.